Перейти до вмісту

 Reasoning:

-• One per rack ensures a same-rack spare is always available
+• One per rack usually means a same-rack spare is available

 • Same-rack replacement minimizes network topology changes